eperturk/IT-Project/README.md

 Let's use this file to write up what we want to accomplish

-I made a change to this file, and I committed it.

-AAND I PUSHED IT LATER
+I made some changes, mostly just for fun.